-Recommendation [07-07] requires the use of tori lines for vessels operating below 20°S. The vessels targeting swordfish with monofilament are exempted, if they set their longlines at night and provide scientific information of their observer programs.
+Recommendation by ICCAT on Reducing Incidental By-catch of Seabirds in Longline Fisheries [Rec.
+07-07] requires the use of tori lines for vessels operating below 20°S. The vessels targeting swordfish with monofilament are exempted, if they set their longlines at night and provide scientific information of their observer programs.
 The Recommendation also requires that CPCs record and provide data to the SCRS on seabird interactions, so that the Commission can adjust the recommendation (e.g. in the area of application) based on new scientific advice.